Auxiliary-qubit-free quantum approximate optimization algorithm for the minimum dominating set problem

-Several key trends can be observed from Figure~\ref{fig4}.
-First, our MA-QAOA-based algorithm achieves higher success probabilities across all circuit layers and graph types, consistently outperforming both our standard QAOA and Guerrero's QAOA.
-Second, as the graph size increases, the success probabilities of our standard QAOA and Guerrero’s QAOA decrease significantly, reflecting the increasing complexity of the problem.
-By contrast, our MA-QAOA-based algorithm shows a decline only on 3-regular graphs, while maintaining stable performance on ER graphs.
-Third, the performance advantage of our MA-QAOA-based algorithm is most pronounced on ER graphs.
-For $p \geq 3$, it achieves both higher median success probabilities and tighter interquartile ranges, suggesting greater robustness to the ER graph structure.
-These experimental results demonstrate that our MA-QAOA-based algorithm enhances the expressivity and adaptability of quantum circuits, enabling more effective exploration of the solution space.
-Overall, our proposed MA-QAOA-based algorithm for the MDS problem provides higher solution quality than existing algorithms and remains competitive as the problem size grows, making it suitable for implementation on near-term quantum devices.
+Figure~\ref{fig11} displays the distribution of success probabilities across 20 graph instances.
+Several key trends can be observed from the results.
+First, the AQFH-MA-QAOA algorithm consistently achieves higher success probabilities across all tested circuit layers and graph types, outperforming both the AQFH-QAOA and AQFG-QAOA algorithms.
+Second, the success probabilities of AQFH-QAOA and AQFG-QAOA decline significantly as the graph size increases, reflecting the growing complexity of the problem.
+In contrast, the AQFH-MA-QAOA algorithm exhibits stable performance on most of the graph instances tested.
+Third, the advantage of the AQFH-MA-QAOA algorithm is particularly pronounced on ER graphs.
+For the circuit layer $p \geq 3$, it achieves both higher median success probabilities and tighter interquartile ranges, suggesting stronger robustness to variations in graph structure.

+These results demonstrate that the AQFH-MA-QAOA algorithm enhances the expressivity and adaptability of the quantum circuit, enabling a more effective exploration of the solution space.
+Overall, the AQFH-MA-QAOA algorithm provides higher solution quality than existing algorithms for the MDS problem and remains competitive as the problem size grows, making it a promising candidate for implementation on near-term quantum devices.